 The term superfoods is a popular buzzword in our modern culture.
 The media and marketing influencers use it and you will also find it on cosmetic labels.
-This is a healthy pursuit and is here to stay and you might be surprised at the many results when you search for superfood, superfruit, or supergrain might be overwhelming, but it’s all good information.
+This is a healthy pursuit and is here to stay.
+What’s more, the many results you when you search for superfood, superfruit, or supergrain might be overwhelming, but it’s all good information.

 What are Superfoods?